-As a general rule, your personal data related to admission and studies is stored in Kristiania's databases for as long as is necessary to carry out our legal obligations and our agreement with you, and in accordance with the regulations, with certain exceptions.
+As a general rule, your personal data related to admission and studies is stored in Kristiania's databases for as long as is necessary to carry out our legal obligations and our contracts with you, and in accordance with the regulations, with certain exceptions.

 10.2 Application and admission processing

 The purpose of collecting and storing your personal data is to process your application for admission to a study programme or course at Kristiania.
 The legal basis is our legal obligation under The Universities and University Colleges Act / the Tertiary Vocational Education Act.

 When you submit your application, we will process this and the data you have entered, such as your name, address, telephone number, national identity number, e-mail address and password, data about your previous education and any work experience, with associated documentation, as well as any name of the employer with contact details (if you have provided it in cases where it is relevant).

 The personal data we have stored about you can be viewed in the application, and you can also correct the data there.
 In the application portal you can also see the status and the result of the case processing of your application.
-Documents for applicants who do not get a study place are deleted when the admission is completed.

 When the applicant has become a student at Kristiania, the personal data is transferred to the Common Student System (Felles Studentsystem, FS), which is a study administrative system.
 A number of applications are associated with the study administrative system FS.
 That means that data entered into these applications is also stored in FS.
 Data in FS is reported in various contexts to a number of parties/enterprises.
 Read more about the processing of your personal data in FS.

-In principle, all your personal data is stored in the Common Student System (FS) forever.
+As a general rule, your personal data is stored in the Common Student System (FS) forever.
 There are some exceptions: